 - Write for higher quality sites.
 There are lots of low-tier sites on the Internet that have little or no traffic.
 They won’t help you grow your brand or improve your SEO, so don’t waste your time writing for them.

 - Write for more sites in your niche.
 Don’t just write for blogs about freelance writing like Make a Living Writing or Writers in Charge.
 If you specialize in writing financial content, then write guest posts for large financial websites.
 Your prospective clients are more likely to find them.
 Have a strong call to action in your author bio.
 If potential clients read your guest posts, you want them to visit your website and reach out.

 - Write for your brand before SEO.
-Far too many people treat guest blogging as a link building strategy.
+Far too many people treat guest blogging as a link-building strategy.
 This is a huge mistake for freelance writers that are trying to attract clients.
-You want to show off your knowledge and writing skills, so it’s vital that you write compelling content.
+You want to show off your knowledge and writing skills, so you must write compelling content.